nighk/SpringExampleApp/README.md

 ### Starting the Application

-This is a maven project so can be built from the command line using "mvn clean install", and run as a Java application.
+This is a maven project so can be built from the command line using `mvn clean install`, and run as a Java application e.g. `java -jar target/main-0.0.1-SNAPSHOT.jar`

 Alternatively load it into your favourite IDE and just run the application from the main method within App.java under src/main/java/springExample